statement & bio

 Théo Bignon's artist statement

 Théo Bignon is a French artist whose work investigates notions of desire and identity through different works, such as hand-embroidered worn undergarments, pseudo-furniture sculptures and collages.
 After getting a BA in Political Science and Cultural History from Sciences Po Paris, he moved to the US first in Pittsburgh, PA through the University of Pittsburgh Studio Art Department, then in Richmond, VA.
 Théo currently lives in Chicago, IL, where he is pursuing an MFA in the Fiber & Material Studies Department at the School of the Art Institute of Chicago.
 His work has been exhibited nationally at the Hive Gallery in Los Angeles, CA, The Visual Art Center in Richmond, VA, The Studio Door in San Diego, CA, as well as other galleries across the US.
-This summer he will attend the Bunker Project Residency in Pittsburgh, PA which will culminate in a solo exhibition, Indecent Exposure, to be open in August 2019.
+In the summer 2019 he attended Bunker Project Residency in Pittsburgh, PA which culminated in a solo exhibition, Indecent Exposure.